 On independent work: Problem solving skills are developed by practicing a lot, not by watching other people solve problems.
 Learning math is much like learning to ride a bicycle in that you learn by doing it and not by watching someone else do it.
+Expecting to learn math without doing exercises on your own is like expecting to learn to ride a bicycle without ever sitting on a bicycle.
 Attending class and reading the textbook won't be enough to do well on the exams.
 You should work through every example and argument in the book and in your class notes and expect to have to re-read everything several times.
 It's slow, but then your reading list for this class is short.